30th May, 2022

 Self-education expenses are broken into five categories.
 If all your self-education expenses fall into ‘category A,’ then you can reduce your deduction by $250.

 You’re entitled to a tax deduction for sunglasses if, as part of your employment, you’re required to work outside for prolonged periods.

 There’s no limit on how much you can spend on sunglasses, but remember that if they cost more than $300, the ATO expects that they should then last for more than 12 months.
 (You should claim the depreciation on the glasses rather than an upfront deduction.)

 You can claim a deduction for the cost of buying and cleaning occupation-specific clothing, protective clothing and unique, distinctive uniforms.

 You can use a reasonable basis to calculate an amount to claim as a tax deduction such as $1 per load for work-related clothing, or 50 cents per load if other laundry items were included.

-Did you use r tax agent to prepare and lodge your tax return last year?
-If you did, then you can claim the amount you paid last year – on this year’s return.
+Did you use a tax agent to prepare and lodge your tax return last year?
+If you did, then you can claim the amount you paid last year on this year’s tax return.

 On your tax return, simply put the amount you paid into section ‘D10 – Cost of Managing Tax Affairs’.
 The fees you pay for tax return help are always tax deductible.